microsoft/repo-templates/README.md

 ### official-sample-microsoft

-Official samples that are indexed at <https://learn.microsoft.com/samples>.
+Official samples that are indexed at Microsoft Learn's [code samples](https://learn.microsoft.com/samples).

 The `README.md` file has a rich metadata header with required fields and information that is processed by the docs site.
 The template outlines some of the files that are placed.